1/4: Examining the Financial System to Build Community Wealth

 Look out for our next blog next week where we continue to dive deeper into our research in hopes of answering that question.

-This article is Part I of a IV part series outlining our research, thoughts, and vision for Community Credit Lab to keep working with communities to make lending more equitable.
+This article is Part 1 of a 4 part series outlining our research, thoughts, and vision for Community Credit Lab to keep working with communities to make lending more equitable.

 Thank you to everyone who contributed to this work, especially Boting Zhang and Meher Antia for their detailed reviews and feedback.